slowernews/hamster-system/README.md

 ####Briefings:

 - a list of actions is called *briefing*<sup> 5</sup>.
-Briefings are managed in an Evernote<sup> 6</sup> notebook.
+Briefings are managed in one Evernote<sup> 6</sup> notebook.

 ####Cabinet:

-- to simplify and optimize your workflow, items for reference that aren’t to-do (your project references and notes) are always stored here (not inside project folders) and managed in an Evernote<sup> 6</sup> notebook.
+- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one Evernote<sup> 6</sup> major notebook (and several nested notebooks).

 - name your notes using project folders notation: